RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

   Below are examples of RERC resources for two participating clusters.
 Substitute your own values to create your own resource.

-    Example RERC (`rerc-midway`) for the REC named `rec-chicago` in the namespace `ns-illinois`:
+    Example RERC (`rerc-ohare`) for the REC named `rec-chicago` in the namespace `ns-illinois`:

     ```yaml
     apiVersion: app.redislabs.com/v1alpha1
     kind: RedisEnterpriseRemoteCluster
     metadata:
-      name: rerc-midway
+      name: rerc-ohare
     spec:
       recName: rec-chicago
       recNamespace: ns-illinois
       apiFqdnUrl: test-example-api-rec-chicago-ns-illinois.redis.com
       dbFqdnSuffix: -example-cluster-rec-chicago-ns-illinois.redis.com
-      secretName: redis-enterprise-rerc-midway
+      secretName: redis-enterprise-rerc-ohare
     ```

     Example RERC (`rerc-raegan`) for the REC named `rec-arlington` in the namespace `ns-virginia`: